Day Trip to Murano: Home of Exquisite Venetian Glass

 ACTV Vaporetto lines from Venice to Murano

-From Piazzale Roma, line 3 brings visitors to the first stop of Murano in about 20 minutes.
-Line 3 stops at all the major stops of Murano including Colonna, Faro, Navagero, Venier, and Museo.
-The Colonna stop is located closest to the glass making workshops and the Museo is located closest to the famous Glass Museum of Murano.
+From Piazzale Roma, Line 3 reaches Murano’s first stop in about 20 minutes.
+It continues through all the main island stops — Colonna, Faro, Navagero, Venier, and Museo.
+The Colonna stop lies closest to the glass-making workshops while Museo stop is nearest to the renowned Murano Glass Museum.

 Venezia City Pass and the ACTV travel card